Prenuptial Agreements in Florida

 What Issues Can a Prenuptial Agreement Cover?

-• how the couple will divide their property in the event of a divorce, death, or other event
+• Asset and debt division.
+How will the couple divide their property in the event of divorce?

-• whether one spouse will pay the other alimony during a separation or divorce, and if so, the alimony amount and duration
+• Alimony.
+Will either spouse pay the other alimony after a divorce, and if so, for how much and how long?

-• which state's laws will be used to interpret the agreement, if necessary.
+• Choice of law.
+Which state's laws will be used to interpret the agreement, if necessary?

 Can a Prenuptial Agreement Determine Child Custody and Child Support in Florida?